grantseltzer/blog/content/blog/go-stack-traces-bpf.md

 Here's how it works:

-Before instrumenting a binary with bpf, we create a map of all inlined subroutines.
+Before instrumenting a binary with bpf, we create a Go map of all inlined subroutine entries.
 The keys will be the high program counters, and the values are a slice of all DWARF entries which have that high program counter.

 ```
     dwarfData, err := loadDWARF(binaryPath)